drbfraser/HHA-HaitiHospital/README.md

 ### Setup Process Enviroments

-You will need to specify process enviroment variables specific to your setup. **These variables are required for the server to function properly.** Navigate to the server folder and create a `.env` file.
+You will need to specify process enviroment variables specific to your setup.
+Navigate to the server folder and create a `.env` file.
 You can use the following default values:

 ```
 # MongoDB URI.
-For a local mongoDB isntallation, the default port is usually 27017.
+Defaults to port is usually 27017.
 MONGO_URI=mongodb://localhost:27017/

-# Secret used to generate JWT tokens
+# REQUIRED - Secret used to generate JWT tokens
 JWT_SECRET=sauce

 # The React client host.
 For development this would be your React devlopment server.
 The default port is usually 3000